 Our principal operating subsidiary currently leases a total of approximately 64,700 square meters in a single location in central Moscow that serves as our group's headquarters.
-We also lease additional office space of about 108,000 square meters in business centers in Moscow, of which approximately 53,400 square meters relates to the contract for office space in Moscow City business center; 31,000 square meters relates to office space in Avrora business center; 18,600 square meters relates to office space in Lotte Plaza business center; and 5,000 square meters relates to office space in Amaltea Skolkovo business center.
+We also lease additional office space of about 104,800 square meters in business centers in Moscow, of which approximately 48,600 square meters relates to the contract for office space in Moscow City business center; 31,200 square meters relates to office space in Avrora business center; 18,600 square meters relates to office space in Lotte Plaza business center; and almost 6,400 square meters relates to office space in Amaltea Skolkovo business center.
 Together with our operating subsidiaries, we also lease or own office space in a number of other cities in Russia.
-We also lease offices in Schiphol, the Netherlands; Lucerne, Switzerland; Prague, Czech; Minsk, Belarus; Almaty, Kazakhstan; Tashkent, Uzbekistan; Tel Aviv, Israel; Shanghai, China, and other locations.
-We operate data centers in Moscow and other regions of Russia, as well as in Finland.
-We also have a presence in a number of other cities in Russia and elsewhere.
+We also lease offices in Schiphol, the Netherlands; Lucerne, Switzerland; Prague, Czech; Minsk, Belarus; Almaty, Kazakhstan; Tashkent, Uzbekistan; Tel Aviv, Israel; Shanghai, China; Belgrade, Serbia, Istanbul, Turkey, and other locations.
+We operate data centers in Moscow and other locations.
 We continuously evaluate the capacity and locations of our data centers to determine the most cost-effective manner of delivering reliable services to our users.

 In December 2018, we acquired a property site at 15 Kosygina Street, Moscow, Russia for our new Moscow headquarters.
-The acquisition cost of the property site amounted to 9.7 billion rubles (around \$145 million, based on the exchange rate as of the transaction date) exclusive of 18% VAT.
+We are in the process of building our new campus on this site.